IndyIndyIndy/extension-ideas/README.md

 - ideally as an extension to TYPO3 core's indexed_search.
 But **index_search** appears to be a hard-wired mess right now, that does not allow injecting an alternative search engine.
 So refactor the extension in the core?

 ## TYPO3 performance guide
-- finishe the performance guide
+- finish the performance guide